angelleye/paypal-woocommerce/readme.txt

 == Changelog ==

 = 2.1.5 - 10.15.2019 =
+* Feature - Adds 3DSecure to PayPal Payments Pro 2.0 (PayFlow). ([PFW-408](https://github.com/angelleye/paypal-woocommerce/pull/1373))
+* Tweak - Adjustment default sandbox credentials for PayFlow so you don't have to setup your own test account for sandbox testing. ([PFW-495](https://github.com/angelleye/paypal-woocommerce/pull/1370))
 * Fix - Resolves an issue where the shipping address was not displaying on thank you page. ([PFW-498](https://github.com/angelleye/paypal-woocommerce/pull/1368))
 * Fix - Resolves an issue where No spinner when clicking Continue / Pay Now from the PayPal pop. ([PFW-497](https://github.com/angelleye/paypal-woocommerce/pull/1369))
-* Tweak - Adjustment default sandbox credentials for PayFlow so you don't have to setup your own test account for sandbox testing. ([PFW-495](https://github.com/angelleye/paypal-woocommerce/pull/1370))
 * Fix - Resolves an issue where the Use a new payment method displaying on checkout page. ([PFW-503](https://github.com/angelleye/paypal-woocommerce/pull/1372))
 * Fix - Resolves an issue where the checkout error was not displaying on cartflow page. ([PFW-502](https://github.com/angelleye/paypal-woocommerce/pull/1371))